 In order to start the inner work, we have to maintain ourselves (the free 3% consciousness) awake, because only from the state of awakeness can we observe the defects inside ourselves, understand them, and purify our interior, thus freeing more and more trapped consciousness that was conditioned by various egos.

 The entirety of the spiritual work needs to be done from the state of being conscious; from consciousness.

 This starting point exercise to wake up our consciousness from the psychological sleep is called self-remembrance.
 It is very simple – we can train ourselves to be in the constant state of self-remembrance, and therefore in the state of psychological awakeness, by having our five senses activated and grounded in the present moment; in the here and now.
-To perform this exercise well, it is necessary to feel one’s own true self (the consciousness) inside the body; to feel oneself in the place where we are, whether that be in our home, office, or anywhere else.
-By so doing we will also automatically activate our physical senses, and we will be aware both of the present moment and ourselves in it, without needing to think about it, but just being.
+To do this exercise, it is necessary to feel one’s own true self (the consciousness) inside the body; to feel oneself in the place where we are, whether that be in our home, office, or anywhere else.
+By so doing our physical senses will be activated and we will be aware of both the present moment and ourselves in it, without needing to think about it, but just being.
 It is to surrender oneself to the here and now.

 By training ourselves to be as much as possible in the state of self-remembrance, our consciousness will become more and more prominent.
 It is the kindling of the inner light that is strengthened by this and another spiritual exercises.
 It is essential to practice the self-remembrance well, in order to start incorporating other exercises of spiritual unfoldment, such as self-observation.